2021

 2021-0016 20 Jan 2021 West Yorkshire (East)

-Concerns summary The landlord rented out a non-compliant cellar flat, raising concerns about similar hazards, including inadequate smoke detection and escape routes, in other properties.
+Concerns summary (AI summary) The landlord rented out a non-compliant cellar flat, raising concerns about similar hazards, including inadequate smoke detection and escape routes, in other properties.
 There is no ongoing duty for landlords to check smoke alarm effectiveness.

 Alexandru Murgeanu and Jason Mercer